When to Contact a Tax Resolution Attorney

 This is often the stage when you’ll realize you need to get help.
 When you’re ready to face your tax problems and come up with a plan of action, contact a tax resolution attorney to set up a consultation.

-Get help stopping an IRS bank levy or wage garnishment by calling Ayar Law at 248-262-3400 to request your consultation with a tax attorney.
+Get help stopping an IRS bank levy or wage garnishment by calling Ayar Law at 800-571-7175 to receive free, no-obligation tax advice from a skilled and experienced attorney.